ayivima/vectorkit/README.rst

 ``pad`` - Appends zeroes to vectors to a specified length, in-place

-``padded`` - Returns a new vector with zero appended to it to a specified length,
+``padded`` - Returns a new vector with zero appended to it to a specified length

+``pararelu`` - Passes vector through the parametric version of Rectified Linear Unit

 ``pop`` - Removes a component at a specified location